TunaLobster/ardupilot_wiki/dev/source/docs/building-for-bebop-on-linux.rst

 ======

-FreeFlight 3 is not compatible with ArduPilot and you will therefore have to use :ref:`one of the supported GCS <copter:common-choosing-a-ground-station>`.
+FreeFlight 3 is not compatible with ArduPilot and you will therefore have to use :ref:`one of the supported GCS <common-choosing-a-ground-station>`.
 Connect to the Bebop via Wi-Fi and just start your GCS, it should connect automatically if you setup the link to UDP (in case it is needed).